 This author and a former athlete writes about creativity, decision making, focus, habits, his life lessons, motivation, productivity, and self-improvement.
 Not only does he provide value, but he’s also a good storyteller, so his articles are pretty enjoyable to read.

 Cal Newport is another familiar name — you may know him as the author of Deep Work: Rules For Focused Success In a Distracted World.
 On his Study Hacks Blog, he writes about topics such as working remotely, the neuroscience of busyness, the productivity funnel, and social media addiction.
 This is a legit blog that provides research-backed facts and advice on productivity, and more.

 💡 Have you read our article about Cal Newport’s Deep Work, How to engage in deep work and achieve your goals?

 SUCCESS magazine has been around longer than the Internet exists, since 1897.
 Since then, they’ve been offering advice on best business practices, inspiration from successful people in business and entertainment, and motivation to become the best version of yourself.

 If you need career advice, check out The Muse.
 They are a job-searching platform, but they also offer practical advice on finding a job, exploring different career paths, and succeeding in the job you already have.

-Productivity Youtube channels
+Productivity YouTube channels

 Keep productive channel’s description is “your ultimate guide to productivity software.”
 Their goal is to help you with finding productivity tools that suit you best.
 You can find tutorials, news, and guides, as well as interviews with professionals on productivity and how they use their tools.